robphoenix/site/content/blog/2015/the-python-list.md

 ---
-title:  "Notes on Python: Lists"
+title: 'Notes on Python: Lists'
 date: 2015-03-31
-tags:   [ "python" ]
+tags: ['python']
 ---

-Like the numerable daily lists made with pen and paper, the list in Python is an incredibly handy way to store information, but with extra *power*.
+Like the numerable daily lists made with pen and paper, the list in Python is an incredibly handy way to store information, but with extra _power_.

 We can start with an empty list: